miso-lims/miso-lims/docs/user_manual/type_data.md

   been performed yet
 * "Refused Consent" (QC status: failed) - indicates that while the sample may have passed QC, the donor has revoked consent for it to be used

+Some detailed QC statuses require a note, which means that when selecting the status, the user must also type in a note detailing why the option was chosen.

 MISO administrators can add, edit, and delete detailed QC statuses using the standard interface.
 A detailed QC status can only be deleted if the status has not been used by any existing samples.